babashka/babashka/README.md

 ## Status

-Experimental.
-Breaking changes are expected to happen at this phase.
+Functionality regarding `clojure.core` and `java.lang` can be considered stable and is unlikely to change.
+Changes may happen in other parts of babashka, although we will try our best to prevent them.
 Keep an eye on [CHANGES.md](CHANGES.md) for a list of breaking changes.

 ## Examples